 - discounts or percentage off purchases

-You can ask customers to claim their gift from your brand’s nearest outlet (in-store), redeem it from an online store using a coupon code, or opt for a dual-channel that usually concerns personalized offers, unique to the individual customer.
+You can ask customers to claim their gift from your brand’s nearest outlet (in-store), redeem it from a fully-featured online store using a coupon code, or opt for a dual-channel that usually concerns personalized offers, unique to the individual customer.

 Mystery Offers in Birthday Emails